-With the improvements in biotech, genetic information will be used in the assessment, diagnosis, and treatment of illnesses, chronic diseases, and disorders.
-On top of that, genetic technology will help researchers and scientists identify genome sequences that can be used to predict illnesses and chronic diseases.
-There will also be an increase in integrating genetic information in the assessment of chronic illnesses and treatment of disorders in both humans and animals.
+With the improvements in biotech, genetic information will be used to assess, diagnose, and treat illnesses, chronic diseases, and disorders.
+On top of that, genetic technology will help researchers and scientists identify genome sequences that can be used to predict conditions and chronic diseases.
+There will also be an increase in integrating genetic information in the assessment of chronic diseases and treatment of disorders in both humans and animals.

-Today, there are many experiments in the area of gene studies that could be used to potentially prevent the onset of diseases and other conditions that are inherited from the parents.
+Today, many experiments in the area of gene studies could be used to potentially prevent the onset of diseases and other conditions that are inherited from the parents.
 These studies will continue to grow as more conditions are studied and seen to be of genetic origin.

 10. More Intense Focus on Immune Cell Function

-The above-mentioned are the anticipated developments in the field of biotech as more funding and interest is granted in the research areas of technology, science, and healthcare.
+Those mentioned above are the anticipated developments in the field of biotech as more funding and interest are granted in the research areas of technology, science, and healthcare.
 These improvements remind everyone that biotech is a critical part of society because it can improve lives and the welfare of people and forthcoming generations.

 Biotech Industry Stats and Growth Projections in 2023

 1. There have been 428 billion dollars spent on meds.